albmac/JPEGVisualRepairTool/README.md

 Finally, save as a new image

-For more details see the tutorial on [how to repair a corrupted image](RepairingCorruptedJpeg-JVRT.pdf)
+For more details see the tutorial on [how to repair a corrupted JPEG image](RepairingCorruptedJpeg-JVRT.pdf)